nus-cs2103-AY2324S2/tp/README.md

 - Filter contacts by subjects or grade level
 - Shows fee details of student

+For the detailed documentation of this project, see [TutorsGo Product Website](https://ay2324s2-cs2103-f15-2.github.io/tp/)

 ### Acknowledgements
 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).